 Filing a VA Benefits claim can be a complicated process that can take months, or even years, to resolve.
 And sometimes, the VA’s decision doesn’t go the way you want it to.

 You filed a claim for disability compensation with your Regional Office (RO) of Veterans Affairs.

 You logged on to the eBenefits website relentlessly for months (if not years), tracking the progress of your disability claim.
 Then you receive the packet in the mail stating, that after all of that frustration and waiting, your claim has been denied.
 Now what?

-You know that you need and deserve disability compensation, otherwise you wouldn’t have applied for it in the first place.
-You’re most likely angry and wondering how they just dismiss the evidence, your service, and the cost it has taken on your daily life.
+You know that you need and deserve disability compensation, otherwise, you wouldn’t have applied for it in the first place.
+You’re most likely frustrated and wondering how they just dismiss the evidence, your service, and the cost it has taken on your daily life.
 Know that you’re not alone in your frustration.

 Don’t let anger cloud your vision

 A denial of your claim does not mean that you are not eligible, so don’t believe that you will never be successful in pursuing your disability benefits.
 Data has shown that certain Veteran Affairs Regional Offices (VARO) have denied as many as 71% of their claims simply because of errors in processing.